-A trip to Washington, D.C. may not always be possible for their constituents, so members of Congress often return to their home districts to stay connected to their communities.
+A trip to Washington, D.C. may not always be possible for their constituent, so members of Congress often return to their home districts to stay connected to their communities.
 This is a unique opportunity for you to engage your representative and senators.
 Don't know who your representative or senators are?
 Find them today!

 Be a Stronger Advocate at Town Hall Meetings

 |☐ Find a Meeting Near You- Use the Town Hall Project search tool to locate upcoming events.